Approved by the Energy, Environment, and Water Policy Committee on March 21, 2025

 Policy

-The American Society of Civil Engineers (ASCE) supports regional sediment management for watershed and coastal zones to ensure ecosystem preservation and sustainable development.
-Regional sediment management is critical to restoring hydrogeomorphic processes within a watershed, and reducing ecosystem vulnerability, which is essential to ecosystem vitality, balance, and diversity.
+The American Society of Civil Engineers (ASCE) recognizes the need for regional sediment management (RSM) for watershed and coastal zones to ensure ecosystem preservation and sustainable development.
 ASCE supports:

-- Managing sediments using regional sediment inventories and sediment budgets that consider long-term sustainable inputs, movements, uses, and outputs throughout the system.
+- Managing sediments using regional sediment inventories and sediment budgets for sustainable inputs, movements, uses, and outputs.

 - Establishing regional sediment management activities that focus on restoring natural sediment transport previously disrupted by unsustainable construction and practices.

-- Establishing property rights for sediment and the proper legal mechanisms needed to allocate and transfer sediment resources for varying uses through the collaboration between government entities and stakeholders.
+- Establishing property rights legal mechanisms needed for the allocation and transfer of sediment resources through collaboration.

-- The partnering of governments, regulatory agencies, and private entities responsible for developing, permitting, and executing projects to manage sediments effectively on a regional scale.
+- The partnering of governments, regulatory agencies, and private entities to effectively manage regional sediments.

 Issue